ct-js/docs.ctjs.rocks/docs/movement.md

 ![](./images/movement/moveContinuous.png)

 `cgroup` is a collision group.
-There is also a form of the method `this.moveContinuous(cgroup, precision)`, where `precision` is the length of each step, in pixels.
-It is set to 1 by default but for fast-moving projectiles, you will often want to set it to a value somewhere between the half and the whole diameter of this projectile.
+There is also a form of the method `this.moveContinuous(cgroup, precision)`, where `precision` is the length of each step in pixels.
+It is set to 1 by default.
+For fast-moving projectiles, though, you will often set it to a value somewhere between the radius and the diameter of this projectile.

 :::warning
 Note that you should use `this.moveContinuous(cgroup)` sparingly, setting its precision as well, as too many bullets using it will produce so many collision checks that it may slow down your game.
 :::

-Calling `this.moveContinuous(cgroup)` doesn't clip into surfaces — it will stop right next to the obstacle, unless this obstacle clips into your copy or this copy gets transformed.
+Calling `this.moveContinuous(cgroup)` doesn't clip into surfaces — it will stop right next to the obstacle unless this obstacle clips into your copy or this copy gets transformed.

-To check whether your copy contacted an obstacle, you can check against a returned result of `this.moveContinuous(cgroup)` — it will be `false` when where was no contact, `true` if there was a contact with a tile, and a copy if it was contacted.
+To check whether your copy contacted an obstacle, you can check against a returned result of `this.moveContinuous(cgroup)`.
+It will be `false` when there was no contact, `true` if there was a contact with a tile, and a copy if it was contacted.

-### Example: Set speed and direction of a copy and move it continuously.
+### Example: Set the speed and direction of a copy and move it continuously.

 On Create code: